 If you’re one of the more than 35.1 million Americans moving this year, you might be wondering how you’re going to get your entire household from Point A to Point B without spending a fortune.
-Unless you own a truck large enough to transport everything yourself, you’ll have to shell out cash for a moving truck, trailer, container, or professional movers.
+Unless you own a truck large enough to transport everything yourself, you’ll have to shell out cash for a moving truck, trailer, moving container, or professional low cost movers.
 More than 650,000 households in the U.S. choose to hire moving companies for an out-of-state relocation.
-Millions more hire moving companies for local, short distance relocations.
-If you’re looking for cheap moving companies to assist with your transition, here’s what you should know first.
+Millions more hire moving companies for local, short distance moves.
+If you’re looking for cheap moving companies to assist with your transition, here’s what you need to know first.

 What To Know When Hiring Cheap Movers

-When looking for cheap moving companies, here are a few things to keep in mind:
+When looking for a cheap moving company, here are a few things to keep in mind:

 How Much Do Cheap Movers Cost?

 On average, cheap moving companies cost between $250 and $5,000.
-Local cheap movers typically charge hourly rates with pricing between $89-$129, with a 2-3 hour minimum; additional travel or storage fees for other services may apply.
+Cheap local movers typically charge hourly rates with pricing between $89-$129, with a 2-3 hour minimum; additional travel or storage fees for other services may apply.
+For a more accurate estimate according to your specific move, use this form.
 Interstate movers charge based on the weight of the load, the distance of the shipment, and the level of service required.
 Even for cheap moving companies, expect the price to be around $1 per pound for moving interstate.
 Most rooms in your home have approximately 1,000 pounds worth of household goods.
 So, for a 4-bedroom house with a kitchen, living room, and formal dining room, you could estimate the move will cost around $7,000.
 Additional charges apply if you desire a full-service move with packing and unpacking included.
 To get a better understanding of the complete price, use the quote form to get free moving estimates from reputable cheap moving companies.

 - Packing and unpacking